 2.Scratching the Surface

-Vhilsstated: "I believe that, symbolically, if we remove some of these layers, leaving others exposed, we can bring up something of what we left behind."
+Vhils stated: "I believe that, in a symbolic way, if we remove some of these layers, leaving others exposed, we can bring up something of what we left behind".

-Vhilsbecame known by the faces of strangers but also important figures in the history of Portugal.
-An example of this is the public commission, a unique piece created in Portuguese pavement that pays tribute to the late Fado diva Amália Rodrigues (1920-1999).
-Located in the center of Lisbon, the piece entitled “Calçada” is a collaboration with the City Council flooring team.
-Evoking Fado – the Portuguese urban music genre par excellence – and the city of Lisbon that Amália sang so well, it is also a tribute to the pavilions themselves as the oldest urban artists in the city responsible for the development of a unique decorative art that became The visual identity of Portugal.
+Vhils became known for the faces of strangers but also important figures in the history of Portugal.
+An example of this is the public order, a unique piece created in Portuguese pavement that pays homage to the late Fado diva Amália Rodrigues (1920-1999).
+Located in the center of Lisbon, the piece entitled “Calçada” is a collaboration with the City Council's flooring team.
+Evoking Fado – the Portuguese urban musical genre par excellence – and the city of Lisbon that Amália sang so well, it is also a tribute to the pavilions themselves as the city’s oldest urban artists responsible for the development of a unique decorative art that has become The visual identity of Portugal.

 4.Portugal, Throwback to the Future, 2016